 Pre-Health Timeline

-- Gather information about yourself, about careers in medicine and other health careers, and about the years of education and training required for each career so you can make an informed decision about your future.
+- Meet with a pre-health advisor to discuss your interests and gain familiarity with the coursework required for your healthcare profession.
+Gather information about yourself, about careers in medicine and other health careers, and about the years of education and training required for each career so you can make an informed decision about your future.

 - Start building an excellent undergraduate record.
 Review your performance early in the fall and spring semesters and take corrective steps to improve any deficiencies.